 Queens Medical Centre

 Lynton Health Centre

-(Monday to Wednesday (8am to 6pm)
+Monday, Wednesday and Friday (8am to 6pm)

+Queens Medical Centre